Sound changes between 1100 and 1200

 - Lass, Roger.
 The Cambridge History of the English Language Volume II 1066-1479, Cambridge University Press 1992; p50

 - Johannesson, Nils-Lennart.
-East Midland dialect features and Phonology in Orrmulum Project, 2017.
+East Midland dialect features and Phonology, formerly housed at the Orrmulum Project.
 NB - follow the numbered links for details on Phonology and the lengthening and shortening of vowels.
 Installing fonts will make these pages easier to read.

 - According to Lass op. cit,; Johannesson op. cit. puts it later: "by the early to mid 12th century."